 We believe that the primary market opportunity in the thermoelectric space is the breakthrough development of a high performance material that can be manufactured using low cost bulk methods.
-A commercial device must target efficiencies of 15% plus, and a cost below $5 per watt to unlock the rapid growth potential in various markets.
+A commercial device must target efficiencies of 15% plus, and a production cost of $1 per watt to unlock the rapid growth potential in various markets.
 None of the spectacular gains in thermoelectric performance regularly reported at universities or research institutes have been transferred into the marketplace, largely because they are based upon approaches that are too intricate and expensive for the commercial world.

 Can we say with 100% certainty that no other company can make the same claim?
 No, but what we can say is that all of our current partners and customers (including two US Government labs, both experts in the field) tell us that no-one else has delivered prototype devices that come close to matching MicroPower’s products in terms of performance, durability and commercial viability.

 Below is an explanation of how we have developed this competitive edge in an increasingly popular marketplace.

-Highly efficient base material
+World class base material